2023–2024 El Niño event: Africa

+El Niño caused severe flooding in East Africa, killing at least 479 people between September and mid-December 2023.
+Portions of southern and eastern Africa experienced drought, estimated to have affected more than 61 million people in southern Africa.

 Asia

 In April 2024, the India Meteorological Department (IMD) warned of heatwave conditions for 10 to 20 days in several parts of the country.
-The IMD said that the conditions would eventually subside with the onset of the neutral phase of the El Niño–Southern Oscillation and the monsoon in June. also heatwaves in Bangladesh it's one of the biggest effects of the climate change which caused the rise of heatstrokes, closure of Bangladesh's school and almost 33 million kids can't attend school because of this and much more.
-Let us also not forget UAE, where there were extreme rains and flooding because of EL Nino!
+The IMD said that the conditions would eventually subside with the onset of the neutral phase of the El Niño–Southern Oscillation and the monsoon in June. also heatwaves in Bangladesh it's one of the biggest effects of the climate change which caused the rise of heatstrokes, closure of Bangladesh's school and almost 33 million kids can't attend school because of this.
+United Arab Emirates also experienced extreme rainfall in March 2024, creating extreme flooding.